Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 snippet: EndpointName

 The `EndpointConfiguration` class is where we define all the settings that determine how our endpoint will operate.
 The single string parameter `ClientUI` is the [**endpoint name**](/nservicebus/endpoints/specify-endpoint-name.md), which serves as the logical identity for our endpoint, and forms a naming convention by which other things will derive their names, such as the **input queue** where the endpoint will listen for messages to process.
-When setting up the endpoint configuration you can chose how you want to serialize your messages.
-For this tutorial, we will be configuring the endpoint to use a JsonSerializer.
+When setting up the endpoint configuration you can choose how you want to serialize your messages.
+For this tutorial, we will be configuring the endpoint to use `SystemJsonSerializer` which uses the .NET `System.Text.Json` serializer.

 #### Transport